lsst-sqre/nublado1/README.md

 * `prepuller` is the location of this component.

-* Because you are creating a `ClusterRole` resource, you will need to have a `ClusterRoleBinding` that gives the admin account from which you are installing permissions to create new `ClusterRole` and `ClusterRoleBinding` resources.
-Do that with:
-  `kubectl create clusterrolebinding admin-binding --clusterrole=cluster-admin --user=$(gcloud config get-value account)`.

 * It has several components:
   - `prepuller-serviceaccount.yml` defines a new service account: